Facebook Cover Photo Resizer

 Text alignment helpers keep promotional lines and value statements readable in a panoramic format, reducing rework caused by accidental edge clipping in live profile view.

-Supports balanced placement of color strips, icon clusters, and CTA highlights so your banner communicates structure without looking crowded inside a short vertical canvas.
+Supports balanced placement of color strips, icon clusters, and CTA highlights so your cover photo communicates structure without looking crowded inside a short vertical canvas.

 Create alternate headers for launches, events, or holidays while keeping consistent composition rules, making it easy to rotate campaigns without rebuilding each design from scratch.